Free for all on the open seas: USS Buckley’s crew repels Nazi boarding attempt

 Buckley turned hard right at 0329 leading to one of the more colorful official reports of what resembled swashbuckling ship-to-ship, hand-to-hand combat of earlier centuries.
 Buckley‘s crew used whatever was handy to repel U-66‘s attack.
 Here is Buckley‘s official report:

-NOTE: It was later determined that some of the German submariners were wanting to surrender rather than board Buckley for a fight.
+NOTE: It was later determined that some of the German submariners wanted to surrender rather than board Buckley for a fight.

 After this initial engagement, Buckley backed off.
 Several German submariners were captured while boarding and were taken aft away from the fight.
 Buckley increased speed again and drew abreast of the sub that was still making nearly 18knts but was clearly out of the control of the crew.
 Buckley maneuvered to keep the sub from contacting her shafts all the while peppering the sub with machine gun fire.
 The sub rolled to a 60 degree angle allowing the Buckley crew to see down the conning tower where a roaring fire burned.
 The official report states that “Man on deck of sub attempting to man gun disintegrates when hit by four 40-millimeter shells.”
 Buckley torpedo-men threw grenades through the open conning tower leading to more explosions.